Dennis Dixon: Baltimore Ravens

 On September 2, 2012, the Baltimore Ravens signed Dixon to their practice squad.
 He was cut from the squad November 7, 2012, and was re-signed to the practice squad again on November 13, 2012.
 He was the practice squad quarterback when the Ravens won Super Bowl XLVII and earned a ring.

 Philadelphia Eagles

 Dixon signed a two-year contract with the Philadelphia Eagles on February 14, 2013.
 The move reunited him with new head coach Chip Kelly, who was the offensive coordinator at Oregon during Dixon's senior year in 2007.
-Dixon was released during final cuts on August 30 as the Eagles went with three quarterbacks for 2013: starter Michael Vick, back-up Nick Foles, and rookie Matt Barkley.
+Dixon was released during final cuts on August 30.

 Buffalo Bills

 On October 8, 2013, Dixon was signed to the Buffalo Bills practice squad, following an injury to starting quarterback EJ Manuel.
 The Bills released him on August 25, 2014.

 Arizona Cardinals

 On October 7, 2014, Dixon was signed to the Arizona Cardinals practice squad.
 He was released by the team on October 13, 2014.